2017 Consumer Confidence Report

 - Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.

-• Pesticides and herbicides, which might have a variety of sources such as agriculture, urban storm water runoff, and residential uses;
+- Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses.